Chest | CT

 Common misunderstandings

+This is a common place for worry to spike.
 A radiology finding name can sound more definite than it really is.
-Many findings describe an imaging pattern, not a final diagnosis, and many turn out to be less urgent once doctors match the wording with your symptoms, exam, and any earlier studies.
+Many findings describe an imaging pattern, not a final diagnosis, and many turn out to be less urgent once the wording is matched with symptoms, exam findings, and earlier studies.

 Acute pulmonary embolism in the right lower lobe pulmonary artery.